public-park/summer-camp/README.md

 - `SESSION_SECRET`, the secret to encrypt the JWT session, it should be a large unguessable string
 - `REACT_APP_AUTHENTICATION_MODE`, set this value to `local-password-with-registration` first, this will allow you to register on the server as a new user.
 After you are registered, you can disable it again to prevent new users from signing up.

-- `PUBLIC_BASE_URL`, the public url, set this to protocol and domain you host this project.
+- `PUBLIC_BASE_URL`, the public url, set this to the protocol and domain you application for instance **http://\<your-domain\>.herokuapp.com**.

 You are all set, open your app, you can now register your user and follow the in-app setup.

 ### Register and Configure after Installation

-Open your Heroku app root **https://\<heroku-app-url\>/** and click on register.
-After registering you are automatically logged in.
+Open your Heroku app root **https://\<your-domain\>.herokuapp.com/** and register.
+After the registration is complete you are automatically logged in.
 Click on the setup button and provide your Twilio API credentials, and configure your inbound and outbound setting.

 ## Development